skwxlch/Learning-Notes/Linux-Notes.md

       - /etc/sudoers - we may be able to read sudo permissions of users without using sudo -l, hoping for a NOPASSWD entries so that we may use and exploit.
 If this file is writeable, we can append this line to give ourselves sudo access to all commands to privesc with: ```bash echo "<username> ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers ```
       - /home/*/.ssh/id_rsa - this is a users ssh private key and if we can access it, we can copy to our system and ssh in as that user.
       - /home/*/.ssh/authorized_keys - if this file is writeable, we can add our own public key to it.
 Also, If we can make a directory of .ssh and then create an authorized_key file for the user.

+      IT IS WORTH NOTING: When a directory is executable but not readable, we must know which files are in there to be able to gaina ccess to them - a simple 'ls' command will not work in showing us the files inside.
+It is worth trying to list all users id_rsa files in /home/user/.ssh/id_rsa, just in case they have set permissions incorrectly so that everyone may read this file.
+Likewise, checking to see if we can write to their authorized_keys file in the same directory is just as crucial, as we mya be able to get ourselves a backdoor this way.

 ### *Suid Files:* ###